rufataliy/simple-tables-react/README.md

 ## Custom cells

-You can wrap your data with wrappers to creat custom table cells.
+You can wrap your data with wrappers to create custom table cells.

 ```tsx
 import React from 'react'